 This is a big deal.

-After eight years, I can say that we are finally seeing progress and independence in his reading ability.
+I can finally say that we are seeing progress and independence in his reading ability.
 After eight years, I want to cry tears of relief and throw confetti.

 And after eight years, I realize that it was not any one thing that helped my son as he struggled to learn to read.
 It was a combination of so many approaches coupled with trial and error with a healthy dose of time.